About the Project

 This site was selected for its central location, accessibility by public transit, and proximity to other community assets including Legacy Health’s Pediatric Rehabilitation Center, Luepke Senior Center, and the Marshall Community Center.
 This project directly advances our mission to create a more inclusive world, one playground at a time, where people of all abilities can play together and thrive.

-The total project cost is $2.5 million and is slated to open in Fall 2022.
-More than $700,000 has been raised and Harper’s Playground aims to raise another $2 million over the next two years.
-Gifts of $5,000 or more will be recognized on a beautiful bronze plaque at the entrance to the park.
-View our donor catalog to see the impact of your gift.
+The total project cost is $3.2 million and is slated to open in spring 2023.
+Gifts of $5,000 or more will be recognized on a beautiful plaque at the entrance to the park.